Mental Illness as a Disability

+Of course, what I failed to take into consideration is that people with a disability are just people.
+And lots of them work for fancy software companies.
+Why wouldn't they?
+I did.
 I think I always thought of a person with a disability as a person who couldn't walk or who had some other sort of physical handicap.
 I never considered that disabilities could be invisible.
 I didn't realize that my invisible disease was, in fact, a disability.

 But let me be clear - mental illnesses are real illnesses and as such can be real disabilities just like anything else.
 Visibility isn't a prerequisite.

-Yes, I Have a Disability
+Yes, I Have a Mental Health Disability

-But stating you have a disability is simply stating that you have an illness or handicap that affects how you interact with the world in comparison to everyone else.
+But stating you have a mental illness disability is simply stating that you have an illness or handicap that affects how you interact with the world in comparison to everyone else.
 If you were in a wheelchair, this difference would be obvious.
 With a mental illness it is less so.
 But that doesn't mean it's not there.

 People with a disability are legally allowed to ask for reasonable accommodation of their illness at work.
 And people with a mental illness may need that kind of accommodation.
 So running from the word "disability" is a silly thing to do and in the end, only hurts us.

 I've learned that being disabled doesn't change a single thing about me.
 It doesn't change who I am or who I'm going to be just like it doesn't change how I think of anyone else.
 It's nonsense to be afraid of a word just because it makes us confront uncomfortable truths.
 I'm disabled.
 And it's OK.